f4m4z/unkamlafied-avro/README.md

 This is a simple dictionary file that uses Avro Keyboard's autocorrect functionality to fix/"unkamlafy" (kaman acan) alot of common words with proper replacements.

+# NOTE : This is still unfinished and suggestions/help is needed

 # Installation

 1. Click the "Gear" icon on Avro's topbar (Right-click > "Tools" incase of system-tray icon)